 “Every new painting is a deep breath.
 A new beginning to tell a story using color and creativity."

-Translating and provoking emotions are the primary focuses of Lisa's artwork.
-She strives to reproduce the varied facets of feelings through her deep fascination with color, shape and composition and the struggles that occur between them.
+Translating moments in life and provoking emotions are the primary focuses of Bronx-born artist, Lisa D’Amico's work.
+She strives to reproduce the varied facets of intensity by exploring color and composition and the struggles that occur between them.

-Her creative process usually begins with a series of sketches, which serve as her inspirational catalyst to canvas, paper or wood.
-Her techniques for the actual artwork often involve building up areas of color through the application of many layers of paint, latex, compounds and resin to achieve vibrant color effects and multitudes of texture.
+D’Amico’s creative process usually begins with a series of sketches, which serve as her inspirational catalyst.
+Her techniques for the actual artwork often involve building areas with the application of layers of paint, compounds and resin to achieve vibrant color effects and multitudes of texture.

-Lisa is the creator of the annual small works exhibit, Inside Small and the co-founder of The Bluefield Artists and the Rockland Arts Festival.
-She is also an accomplished curator and a published author who continues to dedicate her life and career to the arts and education.
+She is the creator of the annual small works exhibit, Inside Small and the co-founder of The Bluefield Artists and the Rockland Arts Festival.
+She is also an accomplished curator and a published writer who continues to dedicate her life and career to the arts and education.